minad/consult/README.md

   * `consult-buffer` (`-other-window`, `-other-frame`): Enhanced version of `switch-to-buffer` with support for virtual buffers.
 Supports live preview and recursive editing while previewing.
 The command supports narrowing.
-You can type `b SPC`, `f SPC`, `m SPC` and `v SPC` in order to narrow to buffers, files, bookmarks and views respectively.
-In order to show ephemeral buffers press `SPC` - it works the same way as `switch-buffer`.
+You can type `f SPC` in order to narrow to recent files.
+Ephemeral buffers can be shown by pressing `SPC` - it works the same way as `switch-buffer`.
+     Supported narrowing keys:
+     * b Buffers
+     * f Files
+     * m Bookmarks
+     * p Project
+     * v Views
   * `consult-bookmark`: Select or create bookmark.
 You might prefer the more powerful `consult-buffer` instead, which includes bookmarks.
   * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent